EliasOPrado/job-automation/README.md

 2. Improve error activities (appearing windows during the hob sync for example)
 3. Add the hability to restart the integration if it breaks
 4. Add proxy rotation

+## Platform

+Things that need improvement:

+[ ] Fix job list section to not refresh the page when clicking on the left card.
+[ ] Fix platform responsiveness to be well fit for the majority screens.